Labor & Delivery FAQs regarding COVID-19

 Who can visit and/or be with me during labor and delivery?

-For new mothers laboring and delivering, they will be allowed one significant other to be with them throughout their stay (must be the same person for the duration of the patient’s stay).
-Support person is allowed to stay overnight.
+For new mothers laboring and delivering, they may have two support persons from the same household per stay, from admission to discharge.
+One support person is allowed to stay overnight.
 Patients in labor may also choose to use a doula.
-Prior arrangements for doula to be present (during labor and delivery) must be made with the hospital and doula must comply with PPE and Infection Prevention guidelines.
-Patients who choose to use a doula will still be allowed one support person.
+Prior arrangements for doula to be present must be made with the hospital and doula must comply with PPE and Infection Prevention guidelines.
+Patients who choose to use a doula will still be allowed two support persons.

 What if I’m sick when I go into labor?